TheSkyentist/GELATO/README.md

 * FischerTest.py

-  Here are scripts for performing an F-test to test whethere the inclusion of an additional model parameter is statistically better.
+  Here are scripts for performing an F-test to test whether the inclusion of an additional model parameter is statistically better.

 * Plotting.py